jarenduan/ijw.netfx/README.md

   3. `test`: all test projects.

 # pkg
-use src/packall.bat to build all the projects into nuget packages
+Use `src/packall.bat` to build all the projects into nuget packages